zxnnic/SmartMeter/README.md

        DB_PASSWORD = "[enter your mysql root user password here]"

-4. For pre-loaded data, create the following talbe:
+4. For pre-loaded data, create the following table:

        DROP TABLE IF EXISTS profiles;
        CREATE TABLE IF NOT EXISTS profiles (